pughlab/tracker/pages/debian-deployment.md

 and it makes it easier to ensure any security updates (e.g., to SSL) can be applied from a better resourced team.

-We also recommend enabling and using SSL, if you are able to install a certificate appropriately, as without that, data is being sent to and from the tracker without encryption.
+> We also **strongly** recommend enabling and using SSL, if you are able to install a certificate appropriately, as without that, data is being sent to and from the tracker without encryption.
+And all the data that is encrypted at rest is still being transmitted to and from the application in clear text.
+And this includes the authentication credentials, unless you use a more complex authentication system like OpenID Connect.

     $ sudo apt-get install nginx